Certified Hockey Professional – Professional Education Program (CHP-PrEP)

 CHP Course Schedule

 Complete the six CHP-PrEP courses offered by Athabasca University.
 All applications to enrol in the CHP-PrEP are assessed by the Business of Hockey Institute (BHI).
 This is a competitive process with limited spots available in each annual cohort.
-Applicants to the CHP-PrEP follow the same requirements and processes as students applying to the Athabasca online MBA.

 If necessary, accumulate hockey-related managerial experience

-The CHP requires three years of experience working in a managerial capacity within hockey-related organizations.
+The CHP requires two years of experience working in a managerial capacity within hockey-related organizations.
 Ideally, members should be working within hockey-related organizations while completing the CHP-PrEP.
 However, in cases where members are using the CHP-PrEP to transition into the hockey business, BHI will do its best to assist in finding hockey-related employment.

 Apply for the CHP designation